scipy-conference/scipy_proceedings/papers/bradley_dice/36_bradley_dice.rst

 OVITO is a GUI application with features for particle selection, making movies, and support for many trajectory formats :cite:`Stukowski2010`.
 OVITO has several built-in analysis functions (e.g. Polyhedral Template Matching), which complement the methods in ``freud``.
-The Python scripting functionality built into OVITO enables the use of  ``freud`` modules, demonstrated in the code below.
+The Python scripting functionality built into OVITO enables the use of  ``freud`` modules, demonstrated in the code below and shown in figure :ref:`fig:ovitoselection`.

 .. code-block:: python